-While I’m absolutely not suggesting that I don’t realise how lucky I am, I do believe that comparison is a dangerous road to go down in situations like this.
+I’m absolutely not suggesting that I don’t realise how lucky I am, but I do believe that comparison is a dangerous road to go down in situations like this.
 In my case, it led to a huge amount of guilt, and an awful lot of questions.

 “You don’t need help, you just need to get a grip!”

-The shame and criticism shouted at me by the critical little voice inside my head meant that for far too long, I didn’t ask for help.
-Feeling as if I shouldn’t be struggling as much as I was had become a huge barrier preventing me from getting the help I needed to deal with what by this point had become some quite significant mental health difficulties.
+The shame and criticism shouted at me by the little voice inside my head meant that for far too long, I didn’t ask for help.
+Feeling as if I shouldn’t be struggling as much as I was had become a barrier preventing me from getting the help I needed to deal with what by this point had become some quite significant mental health difficulties.

 Ultimately, nobody going through any chronic illness, whether it be kidney disease, organ transplantation, or something else entirely, needs to feel guilty for struggling.
-While not every hospital has a dedicated psychologist, they will all have somebody who is able to talk to patients about the ways dealing with a serious medical condition impacts upon your mental health, and to point you towards the support that is out there.
+While not every hospital has a dedicated psychologist, they will all have somebody who is able to talk to patients about the ways dealing with a serious medical condition impacts your mental health, and to point you towards the support that is out there.
 It’s ok to not be ok, and it’s ok to ask for help.

 “Of course it is happening inside your head, Harry, but why on earth should that mean it is not real?”